mortonl/zebra-label-generator/README.md

 - DPI-agnostic label generation
 - More Comprehensive Validation

-These projects in particular were
+These projects in particular were:

 - [W3 Blog France / Zebra ZPL Project](https://github.com/w3blogfr/zebra-zpl)
   I was originally going to make use of this project but for many reasons I chose not to use it or fork it.
 In